ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 2. Availability Zone: us-east-1a
 3. IPv4 Subnet CIDR Block: 10.0.1.0/24

-* Click on the `Add new subnet` button to create the 2nd Public Subnet.
+* Click on the `Add new subnet` button to create the 2nd Private Subnet.

-*  Use the following parameters when configuring the 2nd Private Subnet:
+*  Use the following parameters when configuring the 2nd Private Subnet and click on the `Create subnet` button:
 1. Subnet Name: Private-Subnet2
 2. Availability Zone: us-east-1b
 3. IPv4 Subnet CIDR Block: 10.0.2.0/24

-* Click on the `create subnet` button.

 _The 2 Private Subnets created are shown above_